Isaiah 32 – A King’s Reign of Righteousness

 Who send out freely the feet of the ox and the donkey.

 a.
-Justice… righteousness… peace… quietness and assurance forever: When God’s Spirit is poured out among His people, this is what it is like.
+Justice…righteousness…. peace…quietness and assurance forever: When God’s Spirit is poured out among His people, this is what it is like.
 This means that we shouldn’t be satisfied with what claims to be of the Spirit but isn’t marked by the fruit of the Spirit.
-This means that if we lack these things, we can come and ask the LORD to pour out His Spirit upon us.
+This means that if we lack these things, we can come and ask the Lord to pour out His Spirit upon us.

 b.
 My people will dwell in a peaceful habitation, in secure dwellings… though hail comes down on the forest, and the city is brought low in humiliation: When God’s Spirit is poured out, we live on a principle higher than circumstances.
-If others feel the pelting hail, or are brought low in humiliation, it doesn’t matter to those blessed by the poured-out Spirit of God.
+If others feel the pelting hail, or are brought low in humiliation, it doesn’t affect those blessed by the poured-out Spirit of God.